AztecProtocol/aztec-packages/docs/docs/protocol-specs/l1-smart-contracts/index.md

 ### Portals

-When deploying a contract on L2, it is possible to specify its "portal" address.
+Some contracts on L2 might wish to talk to contract on L1 - these recipients on L1 are called portals.

-This is an immutable variable, that can be used to constrain who the L2 contract expects messages from, and who it sends messages to.
+Often it is desired to constrain where messages are sent to and received from, which can be done by keeping the portal address in the storage of the L2 contract, such that it can be loaded on demand.

 ### Messages